Bug #39165

 This is related to the introduction of the t3editor for HTML editing in 4.6.
 As soon as you uninstall t3editor, it works as expected.

-Updated by Thomas Deinhamer 10 months ago
+Updated by Thomas Deinhamer almost 12 years ago

 Can confirm that it works on the first saving,